-Emergency Heat - Some thermostats will include a system switch position termed EM HT or AUX HT, etc. This is a back-up heating mode to be used only if there is a suspected problem.
+Emergency Heat - Some thermostats will include a system switch position termed EM HT or AUX HT, etc. This is a back-up heating mode available if supplemental electrical resistance heat is installed.
 With the system switch set to EM HT, etc., the compressor and outdoor fan will be locked off and supplemental heat (electric resistance heating) will be used as a source of heat.
 Sustained use of electric resistance heat in place of the heat pump will result in an increase in electric utility costs.